Witley Common

 Today it is managed by the National Trust, to provide a mixture of habitats for wildlife, with birch, oak and pine woodland, as well as open heathland.
-Birdlife includes nightjars and nightingales.
-The area is populated by many rare species and has a broad range of both deciduous and evergreen varieties of trees.
+Birdlife includes willow warblers, tree pipits and woodlarks.
+The area is populated by many rare species.
 The area is a water catchment for the upper reaches of the River Wey.

 Witley Centre

 Witley Common contains a nature information centre, known as The Witley Centre, built and managed by the National Trust.
-The centre features a countryside exhibition.
-The centre often hosts school groups and children's holiday activities.
+The centre features a countryside exhibition and often hosts school groups and children's holiday activities.